BetaHuhn/repo-file-sync-action/README.md

           GH_PAT: ${{ secrets.GH_PAT }}
 ```

+#### Token
 In order for the Action to access your repositories you have to specify a [Personal Access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) as the value for `GH_PAT` (`GITHUB_TOKEN` will **not** work).
 The PAT needs the full repo scope ([#31](https://github.com/BetaHuhn/repo-file-sync-action/discussions/31#discussioncomment-674804)).

 It is recommneded to set the token as a
 [Repository Secret](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

+Alternatively, you can provide the token of a GitHub App Installation via the `GH_INSTALLATION_TOKEN` input.
+You can obtain such token for example via [this](https://github.com/marketplace/actions/github-app-token) action.
+Tokens from apps have the advantage that they provide more granular access control.

+The app needs to be configured for each repo you want to sync to, and have the `Contents` read & write and `Metadata` read-only permission.
+If you want to use PRs (default setting) you additionally need `Pull requests` read & write access, and to sync workflow files you need `Workflows` read & write access.

+If using an installation token you are required to provide the `GIT_EMAIL` and `GIT_USERNAME` input.

+### Sync configuration

 The last step is to create a `.yml` file in the `.github` folder of your repository and specify what file(s) to sync to which repositories: